 Students tend to see it as more of a long-term investment.

-- Even if the student stops playing, they are more likely to
+- If the student stops playing, they are more likely to

 available.
-Other members of the family may also enjoy playing
+Other family members may also enjoy playing